Ask Slashdot: How Would You Use Computers To Make Elections Better? - Slashdot

 I guess that does leave a hole where a party is regularly reserving the opposite vote of what they want, but I would think doing so would confuse the members of the party, and would be a self correcting situation.

-Ranked voting (Score:2, Insightful)
+Ranked voting (Score:3, Insightful)

 Computers would make this easier but are not required.